 - The Yoto Swords in Tenchu: Wrath of Heaven require a payment of life to use.
 There are two ways to meet the requirement: Using the swords to kill living enemies satisfies the payment, but if you don't do that, simply having the swords equipped will slowly drain your life.
 The upside is that these swords can be used to kill undead enemies, which ordinary swords can't do.

-- The bow in the original The Legend of Zelda game used your money to represent the supply of arrows (presumably, Link used the rupees as arrowheads), while the Magic Armor in The Legend of Zelda: Twilight Princess drains your money to protect you from damage.
+- The bow in The Legend of Zelda I used your money to represent the supply of arrows (presumably, Link used the rupees as arrowheads), while the Magic Armor in The Legend of Zelda: Twilight Princess drains your money to protect you from damage.
 These are likely attempts at averting the usual Money for Nothing scenario.

 - Money in Mystical Ninja Starring Goemon, at least for Nintendo 64, is a weapon.